-When your balance reaches $25, you can choose to redeem your cash reward through a gift card, check, direct deposit, or statement credit to your Citi account.
+When your balance reaches $25, you can choose to redeem your cash reward via check, direct deposit or statement credit to your Citi account.
 Beware: if you redeem with a statement credit, you won’t get exactly double cash back, but just shy of it depending on the size of the reward.

 You can also redeem with a statement credit, but you might notice you don’t get quite double cash back.
 Since a $25 credit on your statement reduces the amount you’d need to pay back by some amount, you technically get a little less than 2% cash back.